oliverbebber/aws-bootcamp-cruddur-2023/journal/week2.md

 To find these queries again to run, you can click on the History tab on the left side of the screen.

 <img src="./assets/week2/honeycomb-query-history.jpg">

+# Homework Summary
+What did I accomplish?
+- All required homework assignments and some homework challenges.

+Were there any obstacles (did I overcome them)?
+- Only issue I faced was when I attempted the HW Challenge - Instrument Honeycomb for the frontend to observe network latency between front and backend.

+What were the homework challenges I attempted?
+- Instrument Honeycomb for the frontend to observe network latency between front and backend; I tried to follow similar steps as instrumenting the backend, however when I set the API key, it set it for the entire environment (like Jess had mentioned it would in the live stream), and when I tried setting the HONEYCOMB_SERVICE_NAME="frontend-react-js" it replaced my backend-flask service name.
+- Run custom queries in Honeycomb and save them for later; I researched queries and their options using Honeycomb's docs and created 2 queries.
+One to search for all status codes not equal to 200, and one as an experiment to see what different options would return.